-'''

-ant ship.gui (equivalent to ant -buildfile joram.xml ship.gui)
+ant -buildfile joram.xml ship.gui

-'''

 This creates the classes/ and javadoc/ directories when compiling is requested for the first time or after a clean.
 The generated joramgui.jar library is created in the lib/ directory, the classes/ directory holds the compiled classes.